 The one I chose was not part of Prime but still came quickly and had free shipping, yay!

-But I didn’t have a tree to flock since we always buy real.
+But I didn’t have an artificial Christmas tree to flock since we always buy real.

 No worries, I went right on up to the thrift store and found this big beautiful tree…..